ouspg/CryptoCourse/Week6Exercises/README.md

 In the end, you can easily check with public key that your answer is correct.

-**Task 1.2.** What if we need to provide a valid understandable message for Alice for signing at first?
+**Task 1.2.** We required only two bytes of real information.
+What if we need to provide a valid understandable message in whole for Alice for signing at first?
 How this and the length of the message affects the difficulty of process?

 > Describe shortly the process and include any code, forged message and signature in your answer.
 Remember to reference any external sourced used on your solution!